 It was to be a double edged sword though as the coupling of two covers made SOFT CELL minimal money despite the record selling millions.
 Thus successful cover versions generally only make the original songwriter any dough.
 Although often perceived as a sign of creative desperation, a fair number of cover versions are genuinely recorded as a labour of love.

 So what of the other great synth reworkings?
-The covers in The Electricity Club’s listing are predominantly conventional songs reworked in a synthpop manner.
+The covers in this listing are predominantly conventional songs reworked in a synthpop manner.
 And in several cases, the reworks have been so distinct and definitive that it is often forgotten they are actually covers!
 Restricted to one song per artist moniker, they are presented in chronological order.

 VISAGE In Year 2525 (1978 – released 1983)